FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 ## Notes on AAA Routability

+{{RFC7542, Section 3}} describes how the NAI allows authentication requests to be routable within an AAA proxy system.
+While the EPI uses the NAI format, the eap.arpa realm has been chosen because it is not routable within an AAA proxy system.

-When we say that the eap.arpa realm is not routable in an AAA proxy framework, we mean that the eap.arpa. domain does not exist, and that it will never be resolvable for {{?RFC7585}} dynamic discovery.
+When we say that the eap.arpa realm is not routable in an AAA proxy system, we mean two different things.
+First, the eap.arpa. domain does not exist within the DNS, so it will never be resolvable for
+{{?RFC7585}} dynamic discovery.
+Second, that the eap.arpa realm will never be used by any administrator, as the administrator is unable to satisfy the requirements of {{RFC7542, Section 2.5}} by registering the realm within the DNS.

 In addition, administrators will not have statically configured AAA proxy routes for this domain.
 Where routes are added for this domain, they will generally be used to implement this specification.